 Discussion Activity: Finding Errors

-We have offered Meteo 300 online several times, but this time is the first time using the Canvas assessment platform.
-Congratulations - you are pioneers!
-There are likely to be errors and typos in the assessment part despite our best efforts.
+We have offered Meteo 300 online several times but use of the Canvas assessment platform is relatively recent.
+There may still be errors despite our best efforts.

 As we go through the course, if you find an error or typo, post it in the Finding Errors Discussion Forum in Canvas.
 If you are the first to find an error, you will be awarded 0.1 additional points on your final grade.
 If you aren't the first one to post, you receive no credit for your find, so it's a good idea to read each lesson at the beginning of each week.
 A student can earn up to 1 point total (i.e., by being the first to find an error ten times).
 Now, I hope that we have very few errors, but ...